adrelanos/aeternity-wiki/Understanding-æternity.md

 Micropayments: æternity's state channels will allow for off-chain, peer-to-peer payments that will open up many revenue generation possibilities for content creators and publishers.
 While micro-payments are currently possible on other blockchains, tx/min and block size limitations prevent many current blockchains from being able to handle micro-payments at scale.

-P2P Bandwidth Sales: State channel supported payments could allow for compensation-based sharing of wifi hotspots.
+P2P Bandwidth Sales: State channel supported payments could allow for compensation-based sharing of wi-fi hotspots.
 Think of it like an Uber-for-Wi-fi.
 Anyone could offer Wi-fi to anyone else via their mobile phone for a price.

 Like any platform, the potential applications are limited only by the imagination of the user base.